Zymergen Inc. (ZY) Reveals an Earnings Mystery

 JP Morgan, on the other hand, stated in their research note that they expect to see ZY reach a price target of $12.
 The rating they have provided for ZY stocks is “Underweight” according to the report published on September 27th, 2021.

-UBS gave a rating of “Neutral” to ZY, setting the target price at $13 in the report published on August 31st of the current year.
+UBS gave a rating of “Neutral” to ZY, setting the target price at $13 in the report published on August 31st of the previous year.

 Insider Trading